garyyjn/garyyjn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: AI Research & XR to Improve Daily Lives

 profile:
   align: right
-  image: prof_pic.jpg
+  image: v.png
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Extension of our reality doesn't have to be overnight-revolutionary, instead, little by little, XR will increasingly join with and enhance our everyday activities.
+I'm doing my part: [XR Lab Assistant APP](https://www.linkedin.com/posts/garyyaotailwind_wwdc-activity-7205955621790109697-O3_m?utm_source=share&utm_medium=member_desktop).
+[Sharing an Immersive Space](https://docs.google.com/presentation/d/1O_fLPBY9q7QaQM7wFPJomSa7GYDLQzxKhsB7U6rOTgA/edit?usp=sharing).
+On-the-fly generation of 3-D entities that fits the environment(Demo Inc.).

+Taking software engineering and machine learning contract work on the side.

+Previously, I worked at Mayo Clinic, preforming AI research in AI Pathology, Adversarial Robustness and Transcriptomics.
+I made several publications.

+While studying at Case Western Reserve University, I really grew obssesed with taking on challenges with smart people.
+I TA'ed Algorithms starting from 2nd year.
+I started and ran the university's competitive programming team that did pretty well at ICPC.
+[I was recognized.]\(https://thedaily.case.edu/undergraduate-gary-yao-receives-cwru-endowed-robert-l-shurter-prize/)

+I also worked at Cleveland Clinic on cardiac diagnostic AI, and Tsinghua university on neural network quantization.